Saric-Group/trimem_sbeady/README.md

 ## 5. Testing your installation

-Try running the example in ```example/examples_2024``` to check whether you have installed TriLMP correctly.
-To run it,
+Try running the examples in ```example/examples_2024``` to check whether you have installed TriLMP correctly.
+To run them, use

 ```
 cd example/examples_2024
-python launch.py
+python launch_nameexample.py
 ```

 ### Dependencies